iv4xr-project/iv4xr-se-plugin/README.md

 1. Obtain the binary release of Space Engineers (buy it on Steam or get a key).
 Install the game.
 2. Obtain a binary release of the plugin.
 Look for [releases](https://github.com/iv4xr-project/iv4xr-se-plugin/releases) in this repository and for Assets of the chosen release.
 Download the two DLL libraries.
+   1. If you want the latest changes or you'd like to edit the code, you can also build it from the sources (even if you don't have Space Engineers source code), see the section **How to build** below.
 3. IMPORTANT: Make sure Windows is OK to run the libraries. **Windows 10 blocks "randomly" downloaded libraries.** To unblock them, right-click each of them and open file properties.
 Look for Security section on the bottom part of the General tab.
 You might see a message: "*This file came from another computer and might be blocked...*".
 If so, check the `Unblock` checkbox.
    (If you skip this step, the game will probably crash with a message: `System.NotSupportedException`: *An attempt was made to load an assembly from a network location...*)
 4. Obtain other libraries as described in the section **3rd Party Dependencies** below.